-- Who can tell me what the first step is in studying a Scripture passage?
-Observe. - Write "observe" on the first line on your bookmark.
-Our first step is to observe.
-When we observe, we ask questions. - What kinds of questions should we ask when we read the Bible?
-Who, what, when, where, why, how. - Write these question words on the six blank lines below observe on your bookmark.
-Refer to the Bible Study poster and point out answers. - Then what is the second step in studying the Bible?
+- Who can tell me the three steps we take in studying a Scripture passage?
+Observe, interpret, apply.
+Write these words on the first three lines on your bookmark. - Our first step is observe.
+When we observe we ask questions.
+What kinds of questions should we ask when we read the Bible?
+Who, what, when, where, why, how.
+Write the question words on the six blank lines on your bookmark.
+Refer to the poster and point out answers. - Then what is the second step?
 Interpret.

-Write "interpret" next to number 2 on your bookmark.
-Fill in the missing word to the question we ask to interpret: "What does this passage ?"Mean.
+That's right, interpret.
+Fill in the missing word to the question we ask to interpret: "What does this passage ?"What does this passage "mean"?

-- That's right.
-We study to learn what the passage means. - And what is the final step in Bible study?
+That's correct.
+We study to learn what the passage means.